ws-rush/prisma-slides/slides.md

 ---

-# Relationships: onUpdate and onDelete relatio
+# Relationships: onUpdate and onDelete relations

 relations update and delete behavior